-- 4. The skills assessment rubric will be available in Canvas. - 5.
+- 1. The course in Canvas will state the required laboratory clinical skill(s), the dates for instruction, availability of audiovisual aids, and the scheduled dates for initial assessment and for reassessment, if needed. - 2.
+The lab coordinator will emphasize in class the importance of the laboratory clinical skills assessment. - 3.
+The lab coordinator will explain the remediation process of receiving a No Pass grade. - 4.
+The skills assessment rubric will be available in Canvas. - 5.
 The student will have an opportunity to practice the skill during the nursing skills lab open hours.
-A lab coordinator will always be available during the open lab hours for instruction - 6.
+A lab coordinator will always be available during the open lab hours for instruction. - 6.
 If a "live patient" is required for the assessment, another nursing student will serve as the "live patient".
 Students may work in teams of 2 or 3 as needed.
 The team will remain intact and support each individual member until the assessment is complete.
 This includes remediation if needed. - 7.
 The faculty member evaluating the student's skill assessment will use the ExamSoft assessment rubric. - 8.
 Faculty decision of assessment performance is final. - 9.
 The student who receives a No Pass on his/her skill will be provided an opportunity to remediate. - 10.
 If remediation is required, the student must practice in the nursing skills lab prior to remediation. - 11.
-Grading of skill reassessments will follow the same guidelines as initial assessment.
+Grading of skill re assessments will follow the same guidelines as initial assessment.
 If the student does not achieve a Pass grade on the reassessment, the student will complete block remediation.
 Block remediation assessment will include the same guidelines above and will include two faculty members. - 12.
 If the student does not achieve a Pass grade on block remediation, the student will not be allowed to advance in the program and will have to remediate the course.